 I had been creating small creative businesses since high school.
-One of my first was a pet sitting gig, then I went on to create clothing with my sewn skills, friends and family then started to ask me to design things for them with my design experience, so I started to do graphic design (still something I do freelance), I started doing social media consulting and basic web design, I tried to manage a band, I started a partnership blog, I dabbed in photography and I honed into my feminism and co-created a feminist driven brand and also started a vintage clothing shop.
+One of my first was a pet sitting gig, then I went on to create clothing with my sewing skills, friends and family then started to ask me to design things for them with my design experience, so I started to do graphic design (still something I do freelance).
+I started doing social media consulting and basic web design.
+I tried to manage a band.
+I started a partnership blog, then dabbled in photography and then I honed into my feminism and co-created a feminist driven brand.
+Oh!
+I also started a vintage clothing shop.
 No one could say I didn't try.
-Oh I tried, but nothing stuck.
-I think back a realize some of those things could have really gotten far, but life happened and time passed and interested or markets stagnated.
+I tried, but nothing stuck.
+I think back a realize some of those things could have really gotten far, but life happened and time passed plus interest or markets stagnated.

 So here was the perfect storm: I needed a new job, preferably something from home, with flexible hours and I would be able to leave for a month and continue once I came back.
-In the mist of wedding planning, I looked around for these treat bags/favor bags I could give to our wedding guests.
-I couldn't find unisex type with great design.
+In the midst of wedding planning, I looked around for these treat bags/favor bags I could give to our wedding guests.
+I couldn't find a unisex type with great design.
 With about 3 months left before our wedding, I decided to make some, place them on Etsy and see what happened.
-I maybe had about 10 listings and had our first order within a day (Thank you first customer, Jessica!).
+I maybe had about 10 listings and had our first order within a day (Thank you, first customer, Jessica!).
 I remember that feeling, being at my 9-5 and seeing a notification on my phone saying something like "Congratulation on your first order".
 It was that first feeling that this could actually work.
 Then I went to work.
 Hard.
 I had a deadline.
-I had to get thing going before I left for the wedding so when I came back I could hop right back into it.
-Those 3 months were a blur.
+I had to get things going before I left for the wedding so when I came back I could hop right back into it.
+Those 3 months are a blur.
 I worked my 9-5 then went home then worked on orders till 1 or 2 in the morning, rinse and repeat.
-Finally, gave my notice with a month left and that last month was pushing out orders day and night.
+Finally, I gave my notice with a month left before the wedding.
+That last month I pushed out favor bag orders day and night.
 It was stressful.
 I created a small desk space in my bedroom and slowly bought supplies as orders came in.
-Everything was handmade and I demand was increasing.
+Everything was handmade and I demand continued to increase.
 It was everything I wanted.

 I finally placed my shop on "vacation" (the first and last time I have done that), finished up the last of my orders and flew to Greece to marry my best friend.
 It was perfect.

 I came back and slowly grew my shop.
-Added more listings, tried to focus on good photography, and one day I realized I didn't have that work life balance anymore.
+Added more listings, tried to focus on good photography, and one day I realized I didn't have that work-life balance anymore.
 Two years in all my supplies, work and orders were all over our apartment.
-I could never escape the infinite work load and kept telling myself "I'd rather save the money and keep it then hire someone".
-I did have some help off and on when there was way more orders than I could actually fulfill, but there wasn't a set schedule and I went with the "I'd rather fill the order and save the money than always have someone here" (pro tip: Don't do that).
-Finally in January of this year (2019) I was growing so much and bit the bullet to finally have someone with a set schedule and then I quickly added another along with moving into our own creative studio in Downtown Los Angeles.
-Having these two people in the shop are the serious reason why we grew 40% more this year.
-Letting go and giving them the rains to fulfill orders and tend to daily tasks gave my the freedom to think bigger, start making plans and actually dive into projects that would contribute to more growth.
+I could never escape the infinite workload and kept telling myself "I'd rather save the money and keep it then hire someone".
+I did have some help off and on when there were way more orders than I could actually fulfill, but there wasn't a set schedule and I went with the "I'd rather fill the order and save the money than always have someone here" (pro tip: Don't do that).
+Finally, in January of this year (2019) I had grown enough it was finally time to find a consistent team member.
+I bit the bullet and then I quickly added another along with moving into our own creative studio in Downtown Los Angeles.
+These two people in the shop are the serious reason why we grew 40% more this year.
+Letting go and giving them the rains to fulfill orders and tend to daily tasks gave me the freedom to think bigger, start making plans, and actually dive into projects that would contribute to more growth.